-CDBG funding from the City supports the extensive amount of work and risk that goes into developing new affordable housing.
-The following benchmarks have been met or will be met in order to make this new 76-unit apartment building (that will initially serve an estimated 190 individuals) a reality:
+CDBG funding from the City has historically been a significant component of the financial support the City provides to the Champlain Housing Trust so that we can spend years on the extensive amount of work and risk that goes into developing new affordable housing.
+The following benchmarks have been met or will be met in order to make this new 76-unit apartment building a reality:

-Negotiate site control and development parameters with owner; work with project partners on community design process and finalizing site design; develop initial budgets and financing strategy; hire architect and design team and work to develop schematic building designs; meet with funders to discuss financing scheme; submit tax credit, VHCB, and City funding applications; undertake HUD Environmental Review and coordinate all necessary environmental consultants; work with design team on permit drawings and participate in local permit process; submit second round of funding applications; hire Construction Management firm to participate in finalizing construction drawings and updating construction cost estimates; participate in State permit process; finalize construction drawings; solicit final construction bids; complete all funding requirements in order to close on financing; coordinate purchase and closing on financing; begin construction and participate in construction oversight; complete construction; coordinate turn-over from contractor to property management; market and lease-up apartments.
+Negotiated site control and development parameters with owner; worked with project partners on community design process and finalizing site design; developed initial budgets and financing strategy; hired architect and design team and worked to develop schematic building designs; met with funders to discuss financing scheme; submitted tax credit, VHCB, and City funding applications; undertaken HUD Environmental Review and coordinated all necessary environmental consultants; worked with design team on permit drawings and participated in local permit process; submitted second round of funding applications; hired Construction Management firm to participate in finalizing construction drawings and updating construction cost estimates; participated in State permit process; finalized construction drawings; solicited final construction bids; completed all funding requirements in order to close on financing; coordinated purchase and closing on financing; began construction.

+Benchmarks for this grant round include: participate in construction oversight; complete construction; coordinate turn-over from contractor to property management; market and lease-up apartments; complete all funding reporting and on-going monitoring.